julienw/calendar-server/README.md

 * 204 if request succeeded.
 * 400 if some properties are missing or invalid.
+* 403 if some recipient doesn't have any common group with the logged in user.
-* 404 if no reminder with this ID exists.
+* 404 if no reminder with this ID exists or if the logged in user has no common groups with at least 1 recipient.

 ### DELETE `/reminders/{id}`